 Use the Right Blade for the Job

 Whether you know how to plow snow with a truck or ATV, you’ll want to the appropriate blade.
 While many plow blades are steel, you should consider alternative options as well.
 Steel is a durable and heavy material that’ll make easy work out of even the snowiest conditions.
 While it performs well, you may want to investigate a polyethylene plow blade.
+Get a quote for additional information!

 In the industry, we call these blades “poly cutting edges”.
 They can be as durable as a steel blade when used right.
 Furthermore, a poly edge is made from a super smooth material.
 This allows the collected snow to roll right off the blade and away from the truck.
 While a steel blade will outlast a poly blade with proper maintenance, a poly blade is an innovative way to plow.